-CERN, (the European Organisation for Nuclear Research), is the world's largest particle physics research laboratory.
+CERN (the European Organisation for Nuclear Research), is the world's largest particle physics research laboratory.
 Founded in 1954, CERN is situated at the foot of the Jura Mountains on the borders between France and Switzerland, northwest of Geneva.
 Here scientists and researchers operate six particle accelerators that are among the largest scientific instruments ever built.
 In these devices, elementary particles are accelerated to tremendously high energies and then smashed together.
 These collisions, recorded by particle detectors, give a glimpse of matter, as it was, moments after the Big Bang.
 CERN is funded by 20 member states which are: Austria, Belgium, Bulgaria, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Italy, Netherlands, Norway, Poland, Portugal, Slovakia, Spain, Sweden, Switzerland and the United Kingdom.
-India, Israel, Japan, the Russian Federation, the United States of America, Turkey, the European Commission and UNESCO have Observer status.
-CERN's broad research programme is carried out by some 6,500 visiting researchers from more than 80 nations, (which equates to around half of the world's particle physicists), who are supported by 2,500 resident staff.
-Achievements resulting from CERN's research include the discovery of the W and Z bosons, (two fundamental particles of our universe).
+India, Israel, Japan, the Russian Federation, the United States of America, Turkey, the European Commission and United Nations Educational, Scientific and Cultural Organisation (UNESCO) have 'Observer' status.
+CERN's broad research programme is carried out by some 6,500 visiting researchers from more than 80 nations (which equates to around half of the world's particle physicists) who are supported by 2,500 resident staff.
+Achievements resulting from CERN's research include the discovery of the W and Z bosons (two fundamental particles of our universe).
 CERN scientists have also developed a host of detector and accelerator technologies, with spin-offs in areas including medical radiology.
 In addition to being the recipient of Nobel Prizes in physics, CERN researchers also pioneered the development of the modern Internet: Tim Berners-Lee invented the World Wide Web at CERN in the early 1990s to meet the demand for automatic information sharing between scientists working in different universities and institutes around the world.
-Currently in the final stages of construction at CERN is the Large Hadron Collider (LHC).
-This giant particle accelerator, which will begin operation in late 2007, is the world's largest scientific instrument.
-It will be housed in a circular underground tunnel which has a circumference range of 27 km (16.7 mi), 100 m (320 ft) below CERN's site, where particles will be accelerated at practically the speed of light.
-Such is the scale of this instrument that the LHC in fact spans the borders of both France and Switzerland.
+"The decision to buy ProCurve was based on the high performance, reliability and low overall cost of ownership that ProCurve's products would bring to our organisation.
+Ambitious initiatives such as the Large Hadron Collider Computing Grid project, demand technical specifications that are ahead of the industry standard, therefore we like working with vendors such as ProCurve Networking who are flexible enough to invest in developing appropriate solutions."
+David Foster, Communication Systems Group Leader, CERN.
+Switzerland Having become operational in September 2008, CERN's Large Hadron Collider (LHC) is a giant particle accelerator and the world's largest scientific instrument.
+It is housed in a circular underground tunnel, which has a circumference range of 27 km (16.7 miles), 100 m (320 ft) below CERN's site, where particles are already being accelerated at practically the speed of light.
+Such is the scale of this instrument that the LHC spans the borders of both France and Switzerland.
 This accelerator will generate vast quantities of computer data, which CERN will stream to laboratories around the world for distributed processing.
-In February 2006 a trial successfully streamed 1GB per second to seven different sites across the world.
-In addition to housing the world's largest and most powerful particle accelerator, CERN also manages the LHC Computing Grid (LCG) project - the world's largest international scientific grid service, which will provide access to shared computer power and data storage capacity over the Internet and dedicated 10Gbit/s links, enabling scientists across the globe to produce, store and analyse an expected 15 Petabytes (15 million Gigabytes) of data each year.
-Back in 2004, while preparations for the LHC were well underway, CERN's IT department recognised the need to revitalise its IT infrastructure, which had to be capable of managing the data processing power of this ambitious Computing Grid project.
-The Grid project is essentially a global network of distributed data-processing resources.
-For this purpose, CERN is in the process of setting up a data centre comprising 6000 PCs, each of which needs to be connected by reliable, high- Objective:
+In February 2006 a trial successfully streamed 1 Gigabit (Gb) per second to seven different sites across the world.

+In addition to housing the world's largest and most powerful particle accelerator, CERN also manages the LHC Computing Grid (LCG) project - the world's largest international scientific grid service, which will provide access to shared computer power and data storage capacity over the Internet and dedicated 10 Gb/s links, enabling scientists across the globe to produce, store and analyse an expected 15 Petabytes (1 Pb = 1 million Gb) of data.